In 2012, I purchased David Icke’s book “Remember Who You Are“: Remember Where You Are and Where You Come from.

 (Now, I mainly read online, including books in PDF format.)

-In the early 2000s, I was initially attracted to books about personal development, health, religion, spirituality, business, money, and metaphysical topics.
+In the early 2000s, I was initially drawn to books on personal development, health, religion, spirituality, business, money, and metaphysics.

 Back then, my “go-to” bookstores were: